rlucente-se-jboss/flightgear-kiosk-demo/README.md

 their updates, easing the amount of resources necessary to maintain a disparate fleet of edge devices.

-This demo shows both an edge device completely changing it's operating system by switching to a different bootable container image from the one that's currently running.
-Additionally, this demo shows how an operating system can be updated by pushing an updated container image to the registry and then pulling the deltas and applying them.
-This demo illustrates that in a very visual and audible way where multiple bootable container images are built to swap the edge device and update drivers on the edge device.
+This demo shows an edge device completely changing it's operating system by switching to a different bootable container image from the one that's currently running.
+This demo illustrates that in a very visual and audible way where multiple bootable container images are built and then swapped to the edge device.

-To make this interesting, this demo runs the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
+To make this interesting, this demo runs the open source FlightGear flight simulator on an edge device using RHEL Image Mode.
 The simulator will run in kiosk mode with a session for an unprivileged user.
-A privileged user will also be configured on the edge device to enable switching and updating the bootable container image.
+A privileged user will also be configured on the edge device to enable switching the bootable container image.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest